 Employee productivity monitoring isn’t new.
 The use of manual clock-in swipes, security cameras, and GPS tracking have been around for ages.

-The legality of employee monitoring and the resultant privacy concerns is best explained using a few countries as an example.
+The Employee Monitoring Policies and the resultant privacy concerns is best explained using a few countries as an example.

 The Legality of Using Employee Monitoring & Time Tracking Software

 Employee privacy in the workplace refers to an employee’s right to keep their personal life separate from their work life.
 It includes the right to keep personal information confidential and the right to conduct personal activities during non-working hours.
 Workplace privacy also includes the right to be free from unreasonable searches and seizures by an employer.

 We will discuss the employee monitoring laws and regulations that organizations need to comply with to ensure they are not violating the privacy of their employees.

 Federal law that regulates the intercepting and watching of electronic communications is known as the Electronic Communications Privacy Act (ECPA).
 Without the employee’s permission, the ECPA forbids the interception of any electronic communications, including emails, instant messages, and other types of electronic communication.